-Living on campus and taking advantage of the many resources available to you while at the University of Rochester is part of the experience.
-Freshman and sophomores are required to live on campus for this reason.
-According to the American Council on Education, college students who live on campus are more satisfied with their experience, earn higher grade point averages, and are more likely to graduate.
-There are many worthwhile options to choose from during your student years, both within the Residential Life system and in our community neighborhoods.
+Living on campus and taking advantage of the many resources available to you while at the University of Rochester is part of the residential college experience.
+For this reason, first-year students and sophomores are required to live on-campus.* According to the American Council on Education, college students who live on campus are more satisfied with their experience, earn higher grade point averages, and are more likely to graduate.
+There are many worthwhile options to choose from during your student years, both in University housing and in our community neighborhoods.

-Upperclassmen have many housing options at the University ranging anywhere from Hill Court, Jackson Court, Burton and Crosby, Southside, and Riverview/Brooks (Juniors and Seniors Only).
-As Upperclassmen, we invite you to become engaged in building a healthy and supportive community in the residence halls.
+Upperclass students have many housing options at the University including Hill Court, Jackson Court, Burton, Crosby, Southside, Riverview, Brooks, and select floors in Innovation Square.
+As an upper-class student, we invite you to become engaged in building a healthy and supportive community in the residence halls.

-We encourage you to read the Residential Life materials carefully.
+We encourage you to read the Office for Residential Life materials carefully.
 They are designed to help you prepare for living at the University of Rochester.
-If you have any questions, don’t hesitate to visit us at the Residential Life Office in 020 Gates Hall (Susan B. Anthony Halls), call (585) 275-3166, or email us at email@example.com.
+If you have any questions, don’t hesitate to visit our office in 020 Gates Hall (Susan B. Anthony Halls), call (585) 275-3166, or email us at email@example.com.